influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/database/create.md

 #### Custom partitioning

-You can override the default partition template (`%Y-%m-%d`) of the database with the `--template-tag` and `--template-timeformat` flags when you create the database.
+You can override the default partition template (`%Y-%m-%d`) of the database with the `--template-tag`, `--template-tag-bucket`, and `--template-timeformat` flags when you create the database.
-Provide a time format using [Rust strftime](/influxdb/cloud-dedicated/admin/custom-partitions/partition-templates/#time-part-templates) and include specific tags to use in the partition template.
+Provide a time format using [Rust strftime](/influxdb/cloud-dedicated/admin/custom-partitions/partition-templates/#time-part-templates), partition by specific tag, or partition tag values into a specified number of "buckets."
+Each of these can be used as part of the partition template.
 Be sure to follow [partitioning best practices](/influxdb/cloud-dedicated/admin/custom-partitions/best-practices/).

 ## Usage